Hashtag Web3 Logo

 Lightning Network

-Related technology achieving mainstream adoption:
+Related technology achieving mainstream adoption includes:

-Payment Channels: HTLC-enabled payment channels between participants.
+• Payment Channels: HTLC-enabled payment channels between participants.

-Atomic Routing: Using HTLCs for payment routing ensures atomicity—payment either completes end-to-end or fails everywhere.
+• Atomic Routing: Using HTLCs for payment routing ensures atomicity; payment either completes end-to-end or fails everywhere.

 Alternative Cross-Chain Mechanisms

-Better alternatives emerged:
+Better alternatives have emerged:

 These approaches are more user-friendly and liquid than atomic swaps.